-Both of these TMDL watersheds are impaired due to bacterial (E. coli) contamination, so the implementation plan (and practices that are funded to improve water quality) target reductions in bacteria.
+These TMDL watersheds are impaired due to bacterial (E. coli) contamination, so the implementation plans (and practices that are funded to improve water quality) target reductions in bacteria.
 Funding in our TMDL Watersheds can help property owners replace or repair failing septic systems, and it can help farmers install agricultural practices such as fencing livestock from streams, developing alternative watering systems, and installing riparian buffers.

 For more information on local TMDLs:

 Impaired Waterways in the TJSWCD

 Hardware and North Fork Hardware River Water Quality Improvement Plan (public document)

 Hardware and North Fork Hardware River Water Quality Improvement Plan (technical document)